Ask Leo! by Leo A. Notenboom

-Is this normal for a Firewire external drive or is there something I need to do to get them to power down.
+Is this normal for an external drive or is there something I need to do to get them to power down.

 I can shut them off when not in use but it would be more convenient if they just turned off according to my power schedule.

-I'm a huge fan of external drives.
-In fact, I own three of them now.
+I’m a huge fan of external drives.
+I own many.

 But, being the kind of guy I am, I leave my computers - all of them - running all the time.
 If you don't, what you want to do depends on exactly what your external drive does when it gets "bored".